-Genealogist, Family History researcher, Writer, Map maker
+Genealogist, Family History researcher, Speaker, Writer, Map maker

 Sue is a genealogical truth seeker.
 She tracks down all kinds of historical documents, transcribes, and analyses their contents, then combines all the evidence to ascertain ancestral relationships as accurately as possible.